2025 PFF Women's League

-The 2025 PFF Women's League is the fifth season of the women's national league of the Philippines following the 2023 season.
+The 2025 PFF Women's League was the fifth season of the women's national league of the Philippines following the 2023 season.

 Kaya–Iloilo, the defending champions, retained the league title.
 The Stallion Laguna meanwhile entered the season as the 2024 PFF Women's Cup winners.

 Format

 The league followed a double round-robin format, which began on March 22, 2025.
 The primary venue for the league's matches was the SM Mall of Asia Football Pitch in Pasay, Metro Manila.

 In July 2024, there were plans to have two divisions were disclosed.
 But as of the official launch, no second division has been announced.

 Mico Gutierrez is the league commissioner and Grid Sports Athletic has been tasked with the conduct of the league.

 Clubs

 Six teams are participating in the 2025 season with the Capital1 Solar Strikers and Makati making their debuts.
 This is four less teams than the previous seasons.